rdybka/vht/README.md

 - minimalistic by design
 - minimalistic by necessity
 - open-sourced in case someone finds it useful
-- tries not to interfere but to inspire
+- tries not to interfere
+- but inspire
 - for the same reason, sparsely documented

 ## in zip